 Currently we are studying aspects of London in the 1930s, an era of great events shaped by world events.
-We will be visiting Hampstead Village in May and Notting Hill in November .
+This year, we will be visiting Hampstead Village in May and Notting Hill in November .

 The Second Outing to London in October 2018

 For our latest outing to the city on 5th October we visited Mayfair, named after the May Fair which became too boisterous and was therefore removed to Bow.
 This area of London, including Shepherds Market (no sheep, as it was the architect’s name) and St James, has been the most prestigious area in which to live and shop.
 The group walked from Regent Street to the Allies statue of ‘Roosevelt and Churchill’ in Bond Street, passing the Royal Academy and Burlington Arcade.
 Even the pavements were laid, I guess, for well-heeled folk.
 Crossing Piccadilly to see St James Palace, the posh shops of St James, the pretty St James Square and along to St James Church, where a market is held outside and some of our members stayed for the free Rachmaninoff piano recital.
 St James' Church was very badly damaged during WW2 and it was Viscount Southwood who commemorated the courage and fortitude of the people of London, suffered during enemy action, when he paid for the repairs.
 Weather-wise, it was a lovely day and we returned home safe and sound.
 See two photographs (right), one of our leader Irene and one of the whole group.

 The First Outing to London in 2018 – A Trip to Greenwich